Let me tell you a little bit about how this soup saved my life.

 - Olive oil

-- 4) In the last couple of minutes of the soup cooking, add the chopped kale and stir until wilted.
+- In the last couple of minutes of the soup cooking, add the chopped kale and stir until wilted then squeeze some fresh lemon juice and stir.
 Serve immediately and top with the toasted breadcrumbs.